Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Experiments

-\paragraph{Illumination Removal and Material Analysis.} To remove effects caused by complicated appearance in the input color image and recover intrinsic texture, we add an image-translation network to convert the input color images to albedo maps.
-The module helps our network remove illumination and shading effects in 2D image domain and contributes to robust texture results.
-We retrain a baseline network by directly feeding original color images into texture encoders.
+\textbf{Evaluation on illumination removal and material identification.} To alleviate the lighting effects of image appearance, we add an image-translation network to convert the input color images to albedo maps.
+The module effectively helps our network remove illumination and shading effects in 2D image domain and contributes to robust texture results.
+We retrain a comparison network by directly feeding original color images into texture encoders.
 As shown in Fig.~\ref{fig:de-illumination}, the network without the module tends to generate noisy results.
-Furthermore, with our implicit semantic template mapping process, the reconstructed intrinsic textured model can obtain material parameters from pre-designed template model and are able to generate realistic renderings in new scenes through model relighting.
+Furthermore, though material identification based on monocular image is an ill-posed problem, with our implicit semantic template, the reconstructed intrinsic textured models obtain material parameters from the pre-designed template model and are able to generate realistic renderings through model relighting, as shown in the right part of the Fig.~\ref{fig:de-illumination}.

-\paragraph{Generative Capability.} In this part, we show the generative capability of our latent space.
-Fig.~\ref{fig:lc_inter} illustrates smooth interpolation in the shape and texture latent spaces.
-Specifically, in the case of texture latent space interpolation, for ease of visualization, we use only global latent codes and infer texture based on the geometry of template car.
-Moreover, as shown in Fig.~\ref{fig:tex_trans}, our representation allows for plausible texture transformation, which proves the practicality of our disentanglement of shape and texture latent spaces.
+\textbf{Evaluation on the choice of the template.} While our method select a sedan serving as the template car, to explore the sensitivity of our method to the choice of the template, we conduct three comparison experiments choosing an MPV, coupe and unit sphere as the template separately.
+For ease of comparison, we do not fuse local information for these experiments.
+Quantitative results are presented in Tab.~\ref{table:idx}.
+In general, our method is relatively insensitive to the template model and able to generate meaningful reconstruction results with different types of templates.
+We analyze that this arises from the fact that car shapes are almost homomorphic to the sphere, hence dense correspondences can be established for these template surfaces.
+Specifically, choosing the model close to the mean mesh within the category as the template will cause better performance.

+\textbf{Evaluation on topology-varying reconstruction.} As the template mapping operator is defined in an implicit manner, our method preserves the advantage of implicit functions to represent topology-varying objects.
+Fig.~\ref{fig:topology_vary} presents an example of the reconstruction of a car with a separate rear spoiler.
+Results on other objects categories (Fig.~\ref{fig:generalize}) illustrates reconstruction cases with genus, the topology of which differs from the template meshes.